vargaeric/class-incremental-learning/README.md

 # Master Thesis Progress Tracking

+## Week 11 (05.06 - 05.12)

+We have replaced the ResNet model with our own implementation.
+Our implementation not only simplifies the code but also exponentially improves the inference time when extracting features to determine the mean of the features for each class, subsequently aiding in the selection of exemplars that best represent the class (define_class_means).

 ## Week 10 (04.29 - 05.05)

 This week, we cleaned up all the unused files from the original PyCIL framework,